PedrobyJoao/Graphs/README.md

 This first study is the most basic graph algorithm.<Br><Br>

 Problem: I want to find a book seller<Br>
-Solution: Ask to my friends if they sell it, if not -> then ask to the friends of my friends and so on. <br>
+Solution: Ask to my friends if they sell books, if not -> then ask to the friends of my friends and so on. <br>

 Each friend will be a node, and two nodes connected by an edge means that they are friends